 Before I came in to write this, I grabbed a leaf that was floating down from a tree, made a wish, blew it away and came in to write.

 I wished I could go away deep in the woods without the sounds of the world and cry.
 I thought about a story I once read of a girl in the silver boat who had gone through the woods and came out on a beautiful shore.
 I thought about my intense pull to grieve, and to also have the life I want to live.
 I yearn to go into the woods without the sounds of the world and cry.
 But I get triggered in the woods, bad things happened in the woods.
-And, yet, I love the woods!
+And, still, I love the woods!
 My desire to go into the woods to grieve, to find peace, is coupled directly with trauma so triggering that going into the woods is a challenge.
 Mindfulness comes in by bringing myself back to the present, after experiencing a flashback.
 But, that’s not the simple experience I want for my life, my grief, my practice.
 It’s a paradox.

 I realize that the girl in the silver boat and the zen master who said they wept for years are stories.
-They are books, metaphors that help show us another way and provide hope and give us strength to keep trying, keep breathing.
+They are books, metaphors that help show us another way and provide hope and give us the strength to keep trying, keep breathing.
 Admittedly, sometimes I don’t have faith in my ability to heal completely.
-I can stay in my head and trick myself into thinking it just the words I am supposed to feel, not feelings I am supposed to feel.
+I can stay in my head and trick myself into thinking it just the words I am supposed to feel, not feelings, I am supposed to feel.

 My body, my mind, my soul wants to feel the feelings and grieve whatever it is I need to grieve.
 I yearn to be like those who have the ability to find solace in quiet places.
-Who come out of a weekend alone with full cups and peace in their heart.
+Who emerges from a weekend alone with full cups and peace in their heart.
 I’m not ready to dwell in those quiet places.
 I have been wonderfully surprised that some mindfulness teachers are saying, that if a person is working through trauma, perhaps sitting and meditating is not the best path at the moment.
 For me, that’s the way it is right now.
 I accept it and respect the reality and the process of healing.
 Someday, I may be able to cry an ocean of tears that will take me through the woods, to the sparkling sea, and then be able to sit on the cushion just acknowledging my thoughts vs spinning into the past.

 I am not a Zen teacher.
 I don’t necessarily want to be able to sit for hours.
-I try to live mindful, present, and surf the waves of emotion as they happen.
+I try to live mindful, present and surf the waves of emotion as they happen.
 I also intend to stay the path.
 I set my intention every morning, I try to evolve, but know deep down inside that without shedding the tears, feeling the words, experiencing the grief, I will never heal the way I want to heal.
 Without grieving over the life that was, I will continue to open the scab without letting it healing into a beautiful gnarly scar.

 Thank you for reading my memoir, Untangled, A Story of Resilience, Courage, and Triumph